 Children with an interest in history – in particular Tudor times – will enjoy this historic house and gardens.
 Tickets: Adults £10.20, Children £6.10, English Heritage members free.
 Eltham Palace, Court Yard, Eltham, Greenwich, SE9 5QE.
 Nearest station: Eltham or Mottingham.
 For more information, visit the Eltham Palace website.
 For Metro Girl’s review of Eltham Palace, click here.

 - Ride over the Thames on the Emirates Air Line

 Perhaps something to combine with a climb over the O2 roof, ride the cable car between North Greenwich and Docklands.
 Tickets: Adult single £4.50 (£3.50 with Oyster/travelcard), Child single £2.30 (£1.70 with Oyster/travelcard).
 Board at North Greenwich Peninsula or Royal Victoria Docks near the ExCel Centre.
 Nearest tube: North Greenwich or Royal Victoria.
 For more information, visit the Emirates Air Line website.
 For Metro Girl’s review of the Air Line, click here.

 For a guide to London’s open-air, pop-up cinemas this summer, click here.

-Posted on 23 July 2015, in Activities, Art, Entertainment, London, Tourist Attractions and tagged August 2015, children, Families, July 2015, london, school holidays, summer 2015, summer holidays, Things to do in London.
+Posted on 23 Jul 2015, in Activities, Art, Entertainment, London, Tourist Attractions and tagged children, Families, London, school holidays, Things to do in London.
 Bookmark the permalink.
 2 Comments.